 Let’s hear it for completer pieces!!!
 Yay!
 Great outer layers are one of my top 5 favorite things about fall, right in there with pumpkin spice lattes, apple picking, colorful leaves and candy corn.
 I suggest you consider three completer pieces as wardrobe essentials.

 Admittedly, I gravitate toward cardigans this time of year.
 I just love the yummy, soft texture, the warmth and the sleek, sophisticated presentation of a stylish cardigan.
-This year, dusters or long cardigans are still trending.
-But I think the mid length that hits just below the hip has made a resurgence to the top of the list.
+This year, dusters or long cardigans are still available.
+But cropped styles are trending high.
+And I think the mid length that hits just below the hip has made a resurgence to the top of the list.